rduplain/memo/startups-for-people-with-problems.md

 is _not_ to sustain a company with cash, but to scale with each round.

-At each round of funding, the company must demonstrate value and balance how much equity is sold to investors (lower is better) with how much cash is available (higher is generally better).
-The amount of cash available to operate at current expenditure provides a runway of some number of months/years to continue developing the business and increasing its value.
+At each round of funding, the company must demonstrate value and balance how much equity is sold to investors (lower is generally better) with how much cash is available (higher is generally better).
+The amount of cash available to operate at current expenditure provides a runway of months/years to continue developing the business and increasing its value.
 If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased at a value lower than the previous round--which is _not good_ (see #3.5 below).